sterinaldi/HDPGMM-population/README.md

 # HDPGMM-population

+## IMPORTANT
+This code is not actively mantained anymore.
+We suggest to use the [FIGARO](https://github.com/sterinaldi/figaro) code instead

 Source code for the inference of black hole mass function using (H)DPGMM.
 This code implements a Gibbs sampler to explore a hierarchy of DPGMMs.
 If you use this code, please cite the paper https://arxiv.org/pdf/2109.05960.pdf.